ibm-cloud-docs/power-iaas/managing-spp.md

 ## Pricing for shared processor pool
 {: #price-spp}

 When you use SPPs, you can optimize your charges by using reserved cores that are shared by VMs in the SPP.
-For more information about the pricing for VMs within SPPs, see [Pricing for shared processor pool](/docs/power-iaas?topic=power-iaas-pricing-virtual-server-on-cloud#price-spp).
+For more information about the pricing for VMs within SPPs, see [Pricing for shared processor pool](/docs/power-iaas?topic=power-iaas-pricing-virtual-server-on-cloud#price-spp) if you are using in {{site.data.keyword.off-prem-fname}} in {{site.data.keyword.off-prem}} or [Pricing for shared processor pool](/docs/power-iaas?topic=power-iaas-pricing-private-cloud#pricing-spp-private-cloud) if you are using {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}}.